Man’s Best Friend:

 Once he gets to safety and calms down a bit, he realizes he’s botched things in his panic.
 He should have stayed put, killed Sirius when he showed up, “discovered” the bodies in the morning, (or let the emergency crews discover them) and continued to let Sirius be blamed for it all, as originally planned.

-So he thinks it over and moves the ambush script to Sirius’s doorstep.
+So he thinks it over and moves the ambush script to Sirius’s own doorstep.
 He gets his props together (no one seems to be questioning where that heap of bloody robes came from.
 Animagi transform with their clothing — and their wands — and Peter was fully dressed when Sirius and Lupin forced him to change back in the Shack.
 Yet there was a heap of bloodstained robes at the site of his supposed murder.)
 He cuts off his own finger, heals it, stakes out the area and takes his Animagus form, either complete with his props, or near to where he has concealed them.
 When Sirius finally gets home the next morning exhausted from his all-night search for Peter, Peter takes his own shape drops his props, yells: “How could you!” and detonates whatever it was he detonated, changes back and scampers into safety.
-He may have hoped for Sirius to be killed in the explosion, but he wasn’t near enough for that.
+He may have hoped for Sirius to be killed in the explosion, but he wasn’t close enough for that.

-Sirius tells us his handle on sanity was knowing that he had NOT betrayed James and Lily.
+Sirius tells us that his handle on sanity was knowing that he had NOT betrayed James and Lily.
 He doesn’t actually say anything about not killing Peter.
-I think he thought he had.
+I think he believed he had.
 He believed that it was serving justice to do it — vigilante justice, but justice all the same — and he may have also believed that he also deserved to rot in jail for having done it.

 Between the two of them, it’s no wonder the street blew up!
-Peter may even have even had a good idea what Sirius was going to throw too.
+Peter may even have even had a good idea about what Sirius was going to throw too.
 They’d been allies for years, and he knew Sirius’s taste in aggressive magic.
 He may have taken some kind of specific protective precautions, and at least would have tried to be sure that his own curse was going to be something Sirius would have thought that he was responsible for.
 What else is the point of faking your own death?

 And in any case; I suspect that quite a bit of the 12 years spent in Azkaban was mentally spent back in his parents’ house.
 He has few happy memories of that house.
 And by the opening of OotP, he is trapped in it.